SPollardMS/OfficeDocs-Exchange/Outlook/plan-outlook-2016-deployment.md

 description: "Helps IT Pros learn about what they should consider when they deploy Outlook 2016 for Windows to users in their organization"
 ---

-# Overview of Outlook 2016 for Windows planning
+# Planning considerations for deploying Outlook 2016 for Windows

 A close review of the organization's messaging requirements will help you plan your Outlook 2016 deployment to users in your enterprise.